Eigenvalue Distributions of Reduced Density Matrices: Algorithms for Duister maat--Heck man Measures

 \end{lem} \begin{proof} Since the map $\hat P_{\hat W} \colon \RR^{r-1} \rightarrow \linspan \hat W, (u_k) \mapsto \sum_{k=1}^{r-1} u_k \hat\omega_k$ along which we push forward is a linear isomorphism, the polynomial $\hat f_{\hat W}$ can be chosen as the constant of proportionality between the push-forward of Lebesgue measure on $\RR^{r-1}$ and the measure $dw$.
 We can compute its value by comparing the volume of the parallelotope spanned by the $(\hat\omega_k)$ with respect to the two measure.
 For the former measure, this is of course one, while for the latter it follows from \eqref{wall quotient measure cone} that

 \end{proof}

 This immediately gives rise to the following inductive algorithm:

-\begin{alg} The following algorithm computes the piecewise polynomial density of the push-forward of Lebesgue measure on $\RR^n_{\geq 0}$ along $(t_k) \mapsto \sum_{k=1}^n t_k \hat\omega_k$: \begin{enumerate} \item Start with the unbounded chamber, where $\hat f \equiv 0$. \item Iteratively jump over walls $\hat W$ separating the current chamber with an adjacent chamber: \begin{enumerate} \item Denote by $\hat\omega_1, \ldots, \hat\omega_m$ the weights which lie on the hyperplane through $\hat W$. \item If the wall is minimal ($m=r-1$), compute $\hat f_{\hat W}$ via \autoref{minimal wall jump cones}. \item Otherwise, recursively apply \autoref{boysal vergne algorithm} to compute the piecewise polynomial density of the push-forward of Lebesgue measure on $\RR^m_{\geq 0}$ along $(u_k) \mapsto \sum_{k=1}^m u_k \hat\omega_k$. \footnote{This density of course only depends on the hyperplane through $\hat W$, and can therefore re-used for all other walls that span the same hyperplane.} On $\hat W$ itself, it is given by a single homogeneous polynomial.
+\begin{alg} The following algorithm computes the piecewise polynomial density function of the push-forward of Lebesgue measure on $\RR^n_{\geq 0}$ along $(t_k) \mapsto \sum_{k=1}^n t_k \hat\omega_k$ with respect to $d\lambda$. \begin{enumerate} \item Start with the unbounded chamber, where $\hat f \equiv 0$. \item Iteratively jump over walls $\hat W$ separating the current chamber with an adjacent chamber: \begin{enumerate} \item Denote by $\hat\omega_1, \ldots, \hat\omega_m$ the weights which lie on the hyperplane through $\hat W$. \item If the wall is minimal ($m=r-1$), compute $\hat f_{\hat W}$ via \autoref{minimal wall jump cones}. \item Otherwise, recursively apply \autoref{boysal vergne algorithm} to compute the piecewise polynomial density function of the push-forward of Lebesgue measure on $\RR^m_{\geq 0}$ along $(u_k) \mapsto \sum_{k=1}^m u_k \hat\omega_k$ with respect to $d\omega$. \footnote{This density of course only depends on the hyperplane through $\hat W$, and can therefore re-used for all other walls that span the same hyperplane.} On $\hat W$ itself, it is given by a single homogeneous polynomial.
 Choose any polynomial extension $\hat f_{\hat W}$ to all of $\mathfrak t^*$. \item Compute the density on the adjacent chamber using \eqref{boysal vergne}. \end{enumerate} \end{enumerate} \end{alg}

+If the set of renormalized weights is not multiplicity-free then the one-dimensional walls are not necessarily minimal; \autoref{boysal vergne algorithm} can be modified in a straightforward way to include $r=1$ as an additional base case.

 By combining \autoref{boysal vergne algorithm} with the Heckman formula, we arrive at the following algorithm for computing Duister\-maat--Heck\-man measures.
 We shall call it the \emph{(Abelian) Heckman algorithm}.